 The obvious answer is – the objective.
 Your objective is where you want to be.
 It therefore must be accurate and time-bound.

 Usually objectives have a timeline of month to month or quarterly.
-We prescribe having close to 1 to 3 objectives for each group, per quarter.
+We recommend 1 to 3 objectives for each group, per quarter.
 However, the specifics can be modified upon the requirements of your organization.

 An Objective has to be quantitative to be effective.
 For example, ‘Make a lot of Money’ can’t be objective, whereas ‘Increase Profit by 20%” is an effective objective as long as it is time bound.

 How are you going to achieve the Objective?